BE-RAN: Blockchain-enabled Open RAN for 6G with DID and Privacy-Preserving Communication: Blockchain-enabled RAN

 \subsection{Framework}

-The BE-RAN formation, which consists of the top-level elements, which are RICs, and lower-level RAN elements, which are DUs and CUs, are illustrated in the following diagram of Fig. \ref{fig:arch}, where BE-RAN is illustrated with local groups of users who share the same RU, DU pool and CU for basic RAN functional split option 7.2, defined by 3GPP \cite{Sirotkin2020}, in which case, the RU, DU, CU are layered as shown in Fig. \ref{fig:arch}, with an explainer case study detailed in later sections, shown in Fig. \ref{fig:case}.
-The blockchain usage spans over all BE-RAN elements except RU due to lack of coded information at the RU PHY interface.
-The services of BE-RAN are roughly classed into four levels by starting with BE-RAN User/UE registry to local and regional switching and routing, powered by BeMutual protocols, illustrated in Fig. \ref{fig:mutual}.
+The BE-RAN architecture consists of top-level elements such as RICs, and lower-level RAN elements including DUs and CUs.
+This structure aligns with the basic RAN functional split option 7.2 defined by 3GPP \cite{Sirotkin2020}, where RUs, DUs, and CUs are organized hierarchically.
+BE-RAN is designed to support local groups of users who share the same RU, DU pool, and CU, enabling efficient resource utilization and management.
+A detailed case study illustrating this concept is presented in later sections, as shown in Fig. \ref{fig:case}.
+The blockchain usage spans all BE-RAN elements except RU due to a lack of coded information at the RU PHY interface.
+The services of BE-RAN are roughly classed into four levels starting with BE-RAN User/UE registry to local and regional switching and routing, powered by BeMutual protocols, illustrated in Fig. \ref{fig:mutual}.

-The distributed BE-RAN architecture also takes advantage of virtualized hosting of logical RAN elements by making the blockchain (BC) node a communal node for all RAN logical units.
+The distributed BE-RAN architecture also takes advantage of the virtualized hosting of logical RAN elements by making the blockchain (BC) node a communal node for all RAN logical units.
 It also benefits from RICs for policing and QoS potential by influencing RIC and administration of control panel interface.
 It is worth pointing out that the communication link can be set up between UE-UE, UE-RAN element, RAN element-RAN element, etc., as long as the interfaces are given BC-ADDs.
-The framework suggested in this paper does not restrict the network topology either the roles of users in more general considerations, but the paper is scoped to cover RAN as much as possible.
+The framework suggested in this paper does not restrict the network topology or the roles of users in more general considerations, but the paper is scoped to cover RAN as much as possible.